Bunnings' facial recognition ruled to breach Australians' privacy

 Bunnings claimed this was to identify "known and repeat offenders" and reduce theft and violence.

-Australia's Privacy Commissioner ruled that Bunnings' use of facial recognition was disproportionate and unnecessarily intrusive.
+Australia's Office of the Australian Information Commissioner (OAIC) ruled that Bunnings' use of facial recognition was disproportionate and unnecessarily intrusive.

 The regulator also said that the company had failed to adequately notify customers about the use of facial recognition, obtain consent for collecting sensitive biometric data, and implement proper privacy compliance practices.